Nialls101/budgetapp/README.md

 ```
 npm run dev
 ```
-Use `npm run dev` to initialise the `webpack-dev-server --mode development` development script that is setup in the *webpack.config.js* file.
+Use `npm run dev` to initialise the `cross-env NODE_ENV=development webpack-dev-server --open --hot` development script that is setup in the *webpack.config.js* file.

 ```
 npm run prod
 ```
-Use `npm run prod` to initialise the `webpack --mode production` production build script.
+Use `npm run prod` to initialise the `cross-env NODE_ENV=production webpack --progress --hide-modules` production build script.
 This creates the distribution directory called **build**.

 ***